Blueberryfi/blueberry-core/README.md

 ## Oracle

-Prices are determined in ETH.
+Prices are determined in USD.

 - For regular assets, asset prices can be derived from Uniswap pool (with WETH), or Keep3r.
 - For LP tokens, asset prices will determine the optimal reserve proportion of the underlying assets, which are then used to compoute the value of LP tokens.
-See `Uniswapv3Oracle.sol` for example implementation.
+See `Uniswapv3AdpaterOracle.sol` for example implementation.